Scott3142/python-programming/site/codelabs/part-1.md

 * Know what a "string" refers to in programming.
 * Know how to join (i.e., "concatenate") strings together.

 Input refers to text written by the user read by the program.
 Input is always read as a string.
 For reading input, we use the `input` tool that comes with Python.
-The tool can be used with the command `inputString = input('This text is printed to screen.')`
+The tool can be used with the command `input_string = input('This text is printed to screen.')`

 Below is an example of a program which asks for user input, reads the string entered by the user, and then prints it.